Tuesday, 4th of January 7:30 PM

 2000S Clad VA quarter Shannon Holmes $10

 Morgan key chain Paul Williams $35

 Upcoming Coin Shows

-new Lincoln pennies, and the national park quarters at face or cost will be available along with Doug
+all the new Lincoln pennies, and the national park quarters at face or cost will be available along

-Larson’s Civil War display.
-Bob Nylen’s Lincoln penny lecture, and Ken Hopple at the press minting
+with Doug Larson’s Civil War display.
+Bob Nylen’s Lincoln penny lecture, and Ken Hopple at

 ANA National Money Show, Sacramento Convention Center

 National Coin Week’s theme is “Blue, Grey & Greenbacks: Money of the Civil War.”
 I imagine

 Ken and I will be at the State Museum in Carson city on Friday 22 and Saturday 23.

 Doug Larson….
 President……843-0162